ToshioCP/Gtk4-tutorial/src/sec27.src.md

 Then, run `turtle`.
 2. Type the program above in the editor (left part of the window).
 3. Click on the `Run` button, then a red square appears on the right part of the window.
-The side of the square is 100 pixels long.
+Each side of the square is 100 pixels long.

 In the same way, you can draw other curves.
 The turtle document includes some fractal curves such as tree, snow and square-koch.
-The source codes are located at [src/turtle/example](turtle/example) directory.
+The source codes are located at [/src/turtle/example](turtle/example/) directory.
 You can read these files into `turtle` editor by clicking on the `Open` button.

-## Combination of TfeTextView and GtkDrawingArea objects
+## Combination of TfeTextView and GtkDrawingArea Objects

 Turtle uses TfeTextView and GtkDrawingArea.

 1. A user inputs/reads a turtle program into the buffer in the TfeTextView instance.
 2. The user clicks on the "Run" button.
 3. The parser reads the program and generates tree-structured data.
-4. The interpriter reads the data and executes it step by step.
+4. The interpreter reads the data and executes it step by step.
 And it draws shapes on a surface.
 The surface isn't the one in the GtkDrawingArea widget.
 5. The widget is added to the queue.